Vector Embeddings

 Using batching when generating vector embeddings

-The use of batch processing can improve performance for use cases where you want to generate vector embeddings.
-Batching involves aggregating the events and data to be embedded, generating the embeddings and aggregating into a list using the generateEmbeddingsPerBatch
+Batch processing can improve performance for use cases where you want to generate vector embeddings from streaming data.
+Batching aggregates the events and data to be embedded, generates the embeddings using the generateEmbeddingsPerBatch

-function, and flattening the nested data structure into a single, one-dimensional list for processing by the model.
+function, and flattens the resulting nested data structure into a single list of embeddings.

 Note